GenericMappingTools/gmt/doc/rst/source/gallery/users_contrib_symbols/Geology.rst

 are used.
 The trend is measured clockwise from the north and the plunge is the angle of the line with the horizontal.

-In order to use the symbols in GMT you need to use the program psxy, using the custom symbol type **-Sk**\ [*symbolname*\ ]/\ *size*\ ; where symbolname is one of the short names of the geological symbols shown on table 1.
+In order to use the symbols in GMT you need to use the program :doc:`psxy`, using the custom symbol type **-Sk**\ [*symbolname*\ ]/\ *size*\ ; where symbolname is one of the short names of the geological symbols shown in the table below.
 In addition to the location of the symbol (x,y) given on the first two columns of the input file, you will need additional parameters for some of the symbols.
-You can also use as variables the size and color of the symbol as in any symbol plotted with psxy.
-In table 1 the parameters needed for each symbol are shown, as well as the corresponding representation in Figure 1.
+You can also use as variables the size and color of the symbol as in any symbol plotted with :doc:`psxy`.
+The table lists the parameters needed for each symbol; see the gallery for visual representation.

 .. _tbl-Geology: